Venafi/cert-manager-venafi-demo/README.md

 $kubectl create -f cert2.yaml
 ```

-Monitor the progress of the certificate issuance by looking at the logs from the cert manager (in this example default name for the cert manager namespace 'cert-manager-example' is used):
+Monitor the progress of the certificate issuance by looking at the logs from the cert-manager (in this example default name for the cert-manager namespace 'cert-manager-example' is used):

 ```
 kubectl --namespace=cert-manager-example logs $(kubectl get pods -o go-template --template  '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' --namespace=cert-manager-example | grep cert-manager-cert-manager-example-cert-manager) cert-manager -f